How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 mkdir contracts && touch contracts/Greeter.sol

-Instead of writing a smart contract from scratch, let’s use a ready-made smart contract example for this tutorial.
+Instead of writing a smart contract from scratch, use a ready-made smart contract example for this tutorial.
 Paste the following code in your newly created Greeter.sol file:

 //SPDX-License-Identifier: Unlicense